Friday, June 5, 2009

 You are dear.

-You are tender to those who no one else will stop to recognize
+You are tender to those who no one else

 or even care that they exist.